pynvme/pynvme/doc/features.rst

    nvme.identify(buf).waitdone()
    # now, the buf contains the identify data
    print(buf[0:4])
+   del buf

-Do not delete the `Buffer` before the commands who are using it complete, otherwise you memory would be corrupted.
+Delete the `Buffer` after the commands complete, who are using the buffer.

 data pattern
 ^^^^^^^^^^^^

-Users can identify the data pattern of the buffer.
-Pynvme supports following different data patterns by specify argument `pvalue` and `ptype`.
+Users can identify the data pattern of the `Buffer`.
+Pynvme supports following different data patterns by argument `pvalue` and `ptype`.

 .. list-table::
    :header-rows: 1